Babay L. Angles

 Project Manager, Healthy & Safe Schools

 Carly (she/her) is a project manager and previous wellness practitioner committed to systems that support collaboration, liberation, cultural change and social impact.
 With over a decade of experience spanning multicultural affairs, higher education, and community movements and wellness work, Carly brings an intersectional understanding of organizational dynamics and strategic growth.
-She had recently spent nine years living on the Caribbean island of Grenada (aka the 'Spice Isle'), where she deepened experiences of natural living, small island life, creative and community-driven work, and global perspectives through an African diasporic lens.
 She received an M.S. in Higher Education Administration at Drexel University in Philadelphia.
 Carly loves going to live reggae shows, exploring museums, dancing, or enjoying beach days with her loved ones.

 Mariana Mendoza